 However, this lack of understanding doesn’t seem to be creating a barrier between Briana and her long term career goals.
 She has been looking into Master’s programs focusing on either animal reproduction or genetics.
 “I want to continue my education in animal science and see how I can help the industry improve.”

 After tending to thousands of baby pigs and their mama’s, Briana goes home satisfied with a hard day’s work.
-If you or someone you know would be interested in applying for Pipestone System’s Manager in Training program, contact Human Resources at 507.825.7939.
+If you or someone you know would be interested in applying for Pipestone Management’s Manager in Training program, contact Human Resources at 507.825.7939.